tarantool/doc/doc/reference/internals/iproto/replication.rst

 Code: 0x48.

-An instance that has received an IPROTO_JOIN request sends an IPROTO_JOIN_SNAPSHOT request with an empty body after it completes sending the instance initialization information.
+An instance that has received an IPROTO_JOIN or IPROTO_FETCH_SNAPSHOT request sends an IPROTO_JOIN_SNAPSHOT request with an empty body after it completes sending the instance initialization information.

 ..  raw:: html
     :file: images/repl_join_snapshot.svg